quay/quay-operator/README.md

 Execute the following steps to develop the functionality locally.
 It is recommended that development be done using a cluster with `cluster-admin` permissions.

-Clone the repository, then resolve all depdendencies using `dep`
+Clone the repository, then resolve all dependencies using `go mod`

 ```
-$ dep ensure
+$ go mod vendor
 ```

 Using the [operator-sdk](https://github.com/operator-framework/operator-sdk), run the operator locally